earthly/earthly/docs/guides/shared-cache.md

 ### Compute-heavy vs Download-heavy

 In general shared cache is very useful when there is a significant computation overhead during the execution of your build.
-Assuming that the inputs of that computation do not change regularly, then shared caching could be a good candidate in that case.
+Assuming that the inputs of that computation do not change regularly, then shared caching could be a good candidate.
 If a time-consuming operation, however, is not compute-heavy, but rather download-heavy, then shared cache may not be as effective (it's one download versus another).

 As an example of this distinction, consider the use of the `apk` tool shipped in `alpine` images.
 Installing packages via `apk` is download-heavy, but usually not very compute-heavy, and so using shared caching to offset `apk` download times might not be as effective.
 On the other hand, consider `apt-get` tool shipped in `ubuntu` images.
 Besides performing downloads, `apt-get` also performs additional post-download steps which tend to be compute-intensive.
 For this reason, shared caching is usually very effective here.

-Similarly to the comparision between `apk` and `apt-get`, similar arguments can be made about the various language-specific dependency management tools.
+Similarly to the comparision between `apk` and `apt-get`, similar remarks can be made about the various language-specific dependency management tools.
 Some will be pure download-based (e.g. `go mod download`), while others will be a mix of download and computation (.e.g `sbt`).

 ### An intermediate result is small and doesn't change much

-An area where shared cache is particularly impactful are cases where a rare-changing pre-requisite requires many dependencies and/or compute to be generated, but the end result is relatively small (e.g. a single binary).
-Passing this pre-requisitve over the wire as part of the shared cache is very fast, whereas re-generating it requires a lot of work.
+An area where shared cache is particularly impactful are cases where a rare-changing pre-requisite downloads many dependencies and/or performs intensive computation, but the end result is relatively small (e.g. a single binary).
+Passing this pre-requisitve over the wire as part of the shared cache is very fast (especially if the downloads required to generate it are not used anywhere else), whereas regenerating it requires a lot of work.

+### Monorepo and Polyrepo setups

+An excellent example of the above are typical inter-project dependencies.
+Regardless of whether your layout is a monorepo or a polyrepo, if projects reference artifacts or images from each other, then whatever tools used to generate those artifacts or images are usually not required across projects.
+In such cases it is possible to prevent entire target trees of downloads and computation and simply download the final result using the shared cache.

+A simple way to visualize this use-case is comparing the performance of a build that takes place behind a `FROM +some-target` instruction versus just using the previously built image directly.
+If `+some-target` has a `SAVE IMAGE --push myimage:latest` instruction, then the performance becomes almost the same to using `FROM myimage:latest` directly.

 ### CIs that operate in a sandbox